flojoy-ai/studio/README.md

 - [ ] It would be nice to host a free serverless version of this app on Netlify with GitHub/Google login, so that curious Internet visitors can try the app without downloading it.

-- [ ] Better Desktp packaging, such as with Electron.
+- [ ] Better Desktop packaging, such as with Electron.